 The unique collaboration with the Austin Independent School District (AISD) and the Seton Family of Hospitals allows over 75 full- and part-time registered nurses and over 65 full-time school health assistants to care for more than 84,000 students in 128 schools.
 This model program, the first of its kind in the United States, has been nationally recognized by the Robert Wood Johnson Foundation.
+View the summary of services provided by Student Health Services.

 The Health Team